gradio-app/gradio/guides/05_custom-components/04_backend.md

 ### `as_example`

-Takes in the original python value and returns the modified value that should be displayed in the examples preview in the app.
+Takes in the original Python value and returns the modified value that should be displayed in the examples preview in the app.
 Let's look at the following example from the `Radio` component.

 ```python